greggo58/CI-MS1-LifeguardBeaches/README.md

     + __Maps Section__

-        + A mobile section with an embedded Google Maps iframe - defaulted to a search on beaches in SE England with Lifeguards on duty
+        + A mobile section with an embedded map - defaulted to a search on beaches in SE England with Lifeguards on duty
         + Useful for "on the fly" quick view to get an idea of where to go for some time on the beach or for marine watersports

 + __Safety Equipment Page__